KaushikiAgrawal/Bansthali-Online-Exchange/README.md

 Backend:- PHP, MySQL, JavaScript

 Homepage: The starting page of the website where a user can browse through the available second hand items.
 To post an Ad for the item he/she should login as an authenticated user.

 Posting AD: After getting logged in, the seller can post AD of the items.
-The seller can see all the posted ADs by him/her and can modify it or delete it any time.
+The seller can see all the posted ADs by him/her and can modify or delete it any time.

-The buyer can add the
+The buyers can add items to their wishlist and can contact the seller for buying it.